dimitri-koenig/simple-vertec-api/README.md

 * `select`: A string containing the ocl expression for fetching the data
 * `params` *(optional)*: An array with placeholders to be replaced in the select, e.g. `select where expression = ?`, or an object with key => value so that named parameters can be used in the select, e.g. `select where expression = :id`.
 If you only have one parameter you can also use just one `?` and set params to that string/number/date.
 * `fields`: An array containing the fields which should be returned.
-Accepts a string as item, or an object with the fields `ocl` and `alias` to do further expressions.
+Accepts a string as item, or an object with the fields `expression` and `alias` to do further expressions.

 ## Contributing